tphummel/wordle/content/w/2022-11-30/index.md

 Skill 85/99
 Luck 37/99

 Happy with all my guesses but still very challenging.
 I thought I was going to lose.
-I considered [stuff]({{< ref "words/stuff" >}}) for my final guess before settling on what turned out to be the solution.
+I considered "stuff" for my final guess before settling on what turned out to be the solution.